One of the biggest challenges when setting up a small studio is selecting the right monitor size. These smaller spaces can be difficult to get right.

-It’s hard not to consider the Mackie CR3-X studio monitors when looking at small speakers.
-With a small 3-inch woofer they still offer good sound quality and volume.
-The green aesthetic may not be to everyone’s liking but they are certainly eye-catching.
+It’s hard not to consider the Mackie CR3-X studio monitors when looking at mini studio monitors.
+With a small 3-inch woofer, they still offer good sound quality and volume.
+The green aesthetic may not be to everyone’s liking, but they are certainly eye-catching.
 They are one of the best studio monitors for small rooms.
-At such a low price they provide good value for money, even if they won’t last you a lifetime.
+At such a low price, they provide good value for money, even if they won’t last you a lifetime.

 Read our full Mackie CR3-X review for more detailed information.